 Interest lies in the artificial intelligence field is because it teaches us about the evolution of real human intelligence, not because it enables us to predict the unpredictable.
 Futurists like Kurzweil at Google obviously make their living predicting the future.
 Like politics, futurism is as much about making true what you wish to be true than “prediction” per se.

-Doubly interesting in this field where Shannon and Turing appear to be as important as Darwin, is that it appears that fundamental aspects of information and computation also lie at the heart of physics, not just biology.
+Doubly interesting in this field where Shannon, Turing and von Neumann appear to be as important as Darwin, is that it appears that fundamental aspects of information and computation also lie at the heart of physics, not just biology.
 The evolution of a whole physical, living and intelligent cosmos simply from information – any differences between points in space-time, prior to any particles, forces or energy (or laws even?).
 Do ideas come any bigger?
 [Ref EES (Biology and Philosophy).
 IIT (Physics and Philosophy).
 ANKOS (Unger & Smolin).
 And more.]
 Well yes they do.

 Move over God, you might think.
 Dan Brown’s “Origin“ is based on that thought.
 Half on the futuristic trans / post-humanist “where are we headed”?” angle, and half on the fundamental evolutionary “where have we come from?” angle.
-It’s a fiction, a conspiracy and code-breaking action thriller in Brown’s usual style, and clearly the protagonists Edmond Kirsch, Robert Langdon and their AI Winston bear more than a passing resemblance to Kurzweil.
+It’s a fiction, a conspiracy and code-breaking action thriller in Brown’s usual style, and clearly the protagonist Edmond Kirsch, alongside Robert Langdon and their AI Winston, bears more than a passing resemblance to Kurzweil.
 However the scientific and technical plot components are firmly based – with explicit references in most cases – on the science above – and the conspiracy angle is merely cover for a positive story-line.

 There are two corollaries to the information-based evolution thread that are also exposed in the plot.